We live in a sunburnt country where hot days and heatwaves can stress our bodies. Here's how to stay cool and hydrated.

 Symptoms: Muscle pains or spasms.
 Heat cramps can also be an early symptom of heat exhaustion.

 What to do: Stop all activity and lie in a cool place (preferably air-conditioned) with your legs raised slightly.
 Drink water or diluted fruit juice, have a cool shower or bath, massage your limbs to ease the spasms and apply cool packs.
 Do not go back to strenuous activity until a few hours after the cramps have subsided.
-If they continue for more than one hour, seek medical attention.
+If they continue for more than 1 hour, seek medical attention.

 This is the body’s reaction to losing excessive amounts of water and salt contained in sweat.

 What to do: Move to a cool place (preferably air-conditioned) and lie down.
 Remove excess clothing, take small sips of cool fluids, and have a cool shower, bath or sponge bath.
 Put cool packs under the armpits, on the groin or on the back of the neck to reduce body heat.
-If symptoms last for longer than one hour, call your doctor, go to the nearest hospital emergency department, or call triple zero (000) for an ambulance.
+If symptoms last for longer than 1 hour, call your doctor, go to the nearest hospital emergency department, or call triple zero (000) for an ambulance.

 Symptoms: A sudden rise in body temperature, red, hot dry skin (because sweating has stopped – though the person may still be sweaty if they have been exercising), dry, swollen tongue, rapid pulse, rapid shallow breathing, intense thirst, headache, nausea and vomiting, dizziness, confusion, poor coordination or slurred speech, aggressive or bizarre behaviour, loss of consciousness, seizures or coma.